 Reimburse you for the cost of your lost or stolen pet

 Insurers sometimes offer to reimburse you for a percentage or the whole of the original purchase price of your pet if it has been missing for a set amount of time, e.g. 45 days.

-The Insurance Emporium's Lifetime Gold dog insurance policy will cover you for 50% of the price of pets aged 6 years or more, or 25% of the price of neutered pets up to the age of 6 years, up to a maximum of £1,500.
-M&S's Premier pet insurance - like most plans - will also cover up to £1,500 to reimburse you for a lost or stolen dog.
+The Insurance Emporium's Lifetime Gold dog insurance policy will cover you for the price you paid for your pet minus 50% of the price of pets aged 6 years or more, or 25% of the price of neutered pets up to the age of 6 years, up to a maximum of £1,500.
+M&S' Premier pet insurance - like most plans - will also cover up to £1,500 to reimburse you for a lost or stolen dog.

-You should note that the rising cost of pets has not yet been reflected in loss or theft cover and according to Pets4Homes the average price of a puppy is now £1,900 which means that the majority of insurance policies would not cover the average cost of a dog in 2021.
+You should note that the rising cost of pets has not yet been reflected in loss or theft cover and according to Pets4Homes the average price of a puppy in 2021 was £1,900 which means that the majority of insurance policies would not cover the average cost of a dog.